1.A trip around Nagoya, Mie and Gifu

 Day 1 | Chubu Centrair Airport → Nagoya | Nagoya Izakaya Tour | Nagoya city hotel |

-Day 2 | Learn about Samurai culture at Nagoya Castle and the Tokugawa Art Museum and experience Nagoya cuisine | Nagoya city hotel | |
+Day 2 | See the treasures of shogun and daimyo culture at Nagoya Castle and the Tokugawa Art Museum | Nagoya city hotel | |

 Day 3 | Walking around the streets of Arimatsu and experiencing Arimatsu tie-dyeing | Nagoya city hotel | |